cyphercrescent/sepalsolver-doc/docs/source/Math.rst

           SparseMatrix Sqrt(SparseMatrix x)
           SparseColVec Sqrt(SparseColVec x)
           SparseRowVec Sqrt(SparseRowVec x)
-   Param:
+   Parameters:
+       x:
-      | x:  The number whose square root is to be calculated.
+         The number whose square root is to be calculated.
 Must be non-negative for real results.
    Returns:
        The positive square root of x.
 Returns NaN if x is negative, and positive infinity if x is positive infinity.
    Example: